No-Sooner-Than-No-Sooner-When | Commonly Confused Words

 etymology

-• No sooner than is the correct phrase to use, as it indicates that one event happens immediately after another.
+• Use than when you want to show that one event happens immediately before another.

 © 2025 Lithium Lab Pte Ltd